Rosen Law Firm Encourages WM Technology, Inc. Investors To Inquire About Securities Class Action Investigation - MAPS

 Why:

-Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of WM Technology, Inc. (NASDAQ: MAPS ) resulting from allegations that WM technology may have issued materially misleading business information to the investing public.
+Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of WM Technology, Inc. (NASDAQ: MAPS ) resulting from allegations that WM technology may have issued materially misleading business information to the investing public.

 So What: If you purchased WM Technology securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.